willinfante/market-tracker/README.md

 The first part of the project is the main page.
 This page includes a price chart with the major indices(DJI, S&P, NDQ) depending on the time of day.
 At night and on off days, it will display the futures market charts for a one day span(or up to two for weekends/closures), while when the market is in session (9:30-4:00) on an open day, it will display the regular price quotes from the indices.
 It will also include a stream of news from important financial news providers.
 It will also include economic releases and events that are scheduled to happen in the week ahead, with a more in depth calendar available on a separate page.
 The main page will also include futures prices on for a list of commodities, foreign exchange rates, bond market performance, sector peformance, and a place to put your watchlist.
 It will also include a small summary of the percent change of a portfolio.
 All of these widgets will have to ability to be clicked on and bring you to a bigger page with a more in depth summary of each thing, where you can also customize what information you are viewing.

-The main page includes all aspects of the bigger parts but in a simplified form...
+The main page includes all aspects of the bigger parts but in a simplified form.
+Each page includes the ticker tape going across the top of the screen.

 Sections:
 - Commodities